-- Offer the remaining funds in the allocation to the applicant; if the applicant declines the offer, the board will offer the remaining funds to the next eligible applicant in rank order; - Transfer unobligated funds from other categories and offer awards as described above; - Transfer funds to any other category, for immediate or later distribution; or - 4.
+- 1. Offer the remaining funds in the allocation to the applicant; if the applicant declines the offer, the board will offer the remaining funds to the next eligible applicant in rank order; - 2.
+Transfer unobligated funds from other categories and offer awards as described above; - 3.
+Transfer funds to any other category, including economic development, for immediate or later distribution; or - 4.
 Any combination of the above.